 As we know, Kubernetes is well-known for managing difficult projects and systems; it follows the manual process of load balancing with the different nodes.
 Whereas Docker Swarm offers automated and in-built load balancing.

 Actually, both tools are amazing to use when you want to scale your infrastructure, but Kubernetes automatically adjusts based on traffic, while in Docker Swarm, one needs to perform all tasks manually.

-Winner: Again, it’s based on your requirements; if you are looking for automatic options, Kubernetes could be the best choice while scaling up or down is more important to your team, prefer Docker Swarm.
+Winner: Again, it’s based on your requirements; if you are looking for automatic options, Kubernetes could be the best choice while Here’s a deep diver about horizontal vs vertical scaling aka. scaling up or down is more important to your team, prefer Docker Swarm.

 Kubernetes offers premium security controls, including RBAC authorization, secret management, and network policies.
 Moreover, you can also enhance Kubernetes’do security level with cloud-native tools, while Docker Swarm security usually relies on network-level security via TLS.

 So these are the major differences between two popular tools, now you must know who the winner is and which tool you should use.
 After discussing the major differences, let’s analyze the pros and cons of using each technology.

 After going through major differences between both containers, if you are still skeptical about what to use from an extensive range of options, here we have come up with the pros and cons of Kubernetes and Docker Swarm.
 Check out the positives and negatives of both to make the decision process easier.

 - Popular and trusted open-source platform backed by Google